 top of page

-Breeder or Sucker EP.3/10.
+"BREEDER OR SUCKER EP.3/10.
 CHARLOTTE is hungover on the way to the performance class meeting.
 She gets off to a bad start with new student YOUNG MAN, whom she mistakes for a homeless person.
 CHARLOTTE makes a new friend, another new member of the performance class, EYVONNE.
-EYVONNES's they/them pronouns causes unnecessary confusion when CHARLOTTE tries to get them to come to two parties in one night, so as not to have FOMO, which leads to FRIEND 6 getting upset, and CHARLOTTE and FRIEND 1 have their first big fight.
+EYVONNES's they/them pronouns causes unnecessary confusion when CHARLOTTE tries to get them to come to two parties in one night, so as not to have FOMO, which leads to FRIEND 6 getting upset, and CHARLOTTE and FRIEND 1 have their first fight."

 bottom of page